How do I find out more about Kendo and the Memphis Kendo Club?

-If you are interested in joining the Memphis Kendo Club or have any questions, please email the club contacts:
+If you are interested in joining the Memphis Kendo Club or have any questions, you can find us on Facebook (Memphis Kendo Club) and ask questions there, or you can email the club contact:

 w i d o w 1 2 8 (at) g m a i l (dot) c o m